-With respect to the California Environmental Quality Act (CEQA), CEQA, the practices described in this document encompass ministerial actions (i.e., those required of the City by law) and also maintenance actions to manage vegetation, as well as those actions that are discretionary and thus qualify as "projects" under CEQA.
-After this Plan is complete, the City staff and contractors will complete an Environmental Impact Report, or EIR, on the Plan.
+With respect to the CEQA, the practices described in this document encompass ministerial actions (i.e., those required of the City by law) and also maintenance actions to manage vegetation, as well as those actions that are discretionary and thus qualify as "projects" under CEQA.
+After this Plan is complete, the City will complete an Environmental Impact Report, or EIR, on the Plan.
 The EIR will analyze possible environmental impacts that could be caused by implementing the Plan.
 The EIR will determine whether any of those effects could be significant, and if so, how they could be mitigated to below a level of significance.
-The public and interested groups will have multiple opportunities to comment on the EIR, as will affected agencies and governments, including the Mechoopda Tribe- of Chico Rancheria.
+The public and interested groups will have multiple opportunities to comment on the EIR, as will affected agencies and governments, including the Mechoopda Tribe of Chico Rancheria (Mechoopda or Mechoopda Tribe).
 After the EIR is certified, many future vegetation management actions will be easier to fund and implement, because some (or, for certain projects, virtually all) needed CEQA review on them will already have been completed.
-For more about how this Plan connects to CEQA, see section Section 6.5.
+For more about how this Plan connects to CEQA, see Section 6.5.